-From 1608 to 1616, Champlain deepened trading relations with First Nations people.
-As he began to explore the western interior with Aboriginal guides, his quest for new territory was slowed by demands for permanent settlement and by his growing role as Lieutenant General of New France.
-He went to New France in 1620 and spent the rest of his life improving the territory rather than simply exploring it.
+From 1608-16, Champlain deepened trading relations with Québec’s local Indigenous people.
+As he began to explore the western interior with Indigenous guides, his quest for new territory was slowed by demands for permanent settlement and by his growing role as Lieutenant General of New France.
+He went to New France in 1620 and spent the rest of his life trying to improve the territory rather than simply exploring it.

 On March 1, 1632, he was appointed New France’s governor—the first ever.